yywbxgl/can_replay/readme.md

 # run rosbag replay
 ros2 bag play ./test/AB_rosbag_2024_10_09_16_28_36_1627/

-# run can replay, use can0
+# can rewrite.  can0 is used by default
 ros2 run ab_can_replay ab_can_replay

-# run can replay, use can2
+# can rewrite with specified can interface
 ros2 run ab_can_replay ab_can_replay  can2
 ```